 Officer in determining the executive compensation for any executive officer other than the Chief Executive Officer.
-The Compensation Committee met one time during 2011.
+The Compensation Committee is authorized to retain or to obtain the advice of independent counsel or other advisors.
 The Compensation Committee consists of James Walsh (Chairman), Leigh J. Abrams and Stephan R. Peers.
+The Compensation Committee met four times during 2012.